Meet Rebecca!

 Read it.

 When not working, you can find me at a local coffee shop with my nose stuck in a book; specifically, anything historical fiction.
-I highly recommend The Paris Hours by Alex George, and The Nightingale by Kristin Hannah!
+I highly recommend The Paris Hours by Alex George, and The Women by Kristin Hannah!

 Cook it.